kanthorlabs/kanthorq/website/docs/003-concepts/006-consumer.md

 ## Manage consumers

-Like stream, when you create or register a consumer, its information will be store in a registry before KanthorQ creates an acutal consumer to store tasks to process later
+Similar to streams, when you create or register a consumer, its information is stored in a registry before KanthorQ creates the actual consumer, which stores tasks for future processing.

 ```mermaid
 ---